 Not so long ago T.S Eliot wrote one of his essays which became one of the most influential in modern art.
 In it, he writes: ‘The only way of expressing emotion in the form of art is by finding an ‘objective correlative’; in other words, a set of objects, a situation, a chain of events which shall be the formula of that particular emotion; such that when the external facts, which must terminate in sensory experience, are given, the emotion is immediately evoked.’

 It seems that what Eliot wrote about the ‘objective correlative’ has worked for the process of creation of an emotional reaction in all epochs.
-In fact, the artist has never had any other means of creating and never would the differences between works of art in different eras be considered as the variations in the minds of artists and not for a change in the ‘objective correlative’ formula.
+In fact, the artist has never had any other means of creating and never would the differences between works of art in different eras be considered as the variations in the minds of artists and not for a change in the objective correlative’ formula.
 The criterion for an artistic mind to make a choice between objective elements may come from a mythical creed, individual feelings or social thoughts.

-Now if we consider photography as a medium which has an unbreakable connection with objectivity, there is no doubt that this idea would be true in a general sense and it provides a starting point with which to approach the images of Mohammad Ali Maghsoodi, a young photographer who is presenting here with twenty-one examples of his work.
+Now if we consider photography as a medium that has an unbreakable connection with objectivity, there is no doubt that this idea would be true in a general sense and it provides a starting point with which to approach the images of Mohammad Ali Maghsoodi, a young photographer who is presenting here with twenty-one examples of his work.

 Around, one hundred years ago – according to his wife, Georgia – Alfred Stieglitz as a consequence of his depression and loneliness spoke to the clouds instead of talking to people.
 He chose clouds to expose his feeling along with a sense of transcendental righteousness and now Mohammad Ali has chosen the same subject this time to reflect on his own country’s social conditions.